Shaswat-G/DSA/Sorting/notes.md

 ## Bubble Sort

 Bubble Sort repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 With each pass, the largest unsorted element "bubbles" to its correct position at the end.
+I call it two-pronged slider sort.

 ### Bubble Sort Analysis